kamranbekirovyz/versionarte/README.md

 ## 🖋️JSON format

 `Versionarte` has a specific json format, which you must use to provide the versioning details remotely.
+Remember that whether you're using `RemoteConfigVersionarteProvider`, `RestfulVersionarteProvider` or any custom `VersionarteProvider` you must always use the structured json below:

 ```js
 {